KasiaFoszcz/AmorphousMetals/metale_amorficzne/streamlit/pages/02_Data.md

   of thin coins.
 Indentation was performed on each sample in a matrix of 15×15 or 10×10 points in distances ranging from 5 to 20 um, force applied ranging from 25mN to 200mN.
-- data output from nanoindentation machine *CSM Instruments NHT2* comes as .TXT file and contains calculations of 21 parameters for each indentation point,
+- data output from nanoindentation machine *CSM Instruments NHT2* comes as `.TXT` file and contains calculations of 21 parameters for each indentation point.

 ## Analysis Methods and Results